Taking a Personalized Approach

 Do You Want To Make Changes?

-You’ve been drinking or consuming drugs to excess — and it’s showing.
+You’ve been drinking or consuming drugs to excess, and it’s showing.
 Your life is beginning to fray at the edges.
 You recognize that you’re in or on the verge of a downward spiral.

 What is Recovery Coaching?

-When you hire us as your Recovery Coach — we are working together to identify and design a personalized change-plan – with your goals, your schedule, and a better life in mind.
+When you hire us as your Recovery Coach professional, we work together to identify and design a personalized change-plan with your goals, your schedule, and a better life in mind.